quiltdata/quilt/docs/api-reference/cli.md

 positional arguments:
   name                 Name of package, in the USER/PKG format

-required arguments:
-  --dir DIR            Directory to add to the new package

 optional arguments:
   -h, --help           show this help message and exit --registry REGISTRY  Registry where to create the new package.
 Defaults to
                        the default remote registry.
-  --dest DEST          Where to copy the objects in the package --message MESSAGE    The commit message for the new package --meta META          Sets package-level metadata.
+  --dir DIR            Directory to add to the new package --dest DEST          Where to copy the objects in the package --message MESSAGE    The commit message for the new package --meta META          Sets package-level metadata.
 Format: A json string with